ElderTrump/ElderTrump.github.io/_pages/about.md

 ---

 ## About Me ##
 <font size=3>Hi everyone!
-I am Chenbei Lu, a second-year Ph.D. student at the <a href="https://iiis.tsinghua.edu.cn/about/" target="_blank">Institute for Interdisciplinary Information Sciences</a> (IIIS), Tsinghua University.
+I am Chenbei Lu, a third-year Ph.D. student at the <a href="https://iiis.tsinghua.edu.cn/about/" target="_blank">Institute for Interdisciplinary Information Sciences</a> (IIIS), Tsinghua University.
 I major in Computer Science and Technology, and I am very fortunate to be advised by Prof. <a href="http://www.wuchenye.cn/" target="_blank">Chenye Wu</a>.
 Before that, I obtained a bachelor's degree in Software Engineering from Huazhong University of Science & Technology (HUST).</font>

 ---
 ## Research Interests ##